ireaneus/CDI/docs/NTSurvey/NTSurveyS16AssignmentPt1.md

 > 8 If we say that we have no sin, we are deceiving ourselves and the truth is not in us.
 > 9 If we confess our sins, He is faithful and righteous to forgive us our sins and to cleanse us from all unrighteousness.
 > 10 If we say that we have not sinned, we make Him a liar and His word is not in us.

+**1 John Chapter 1**

+***In Chapter 1, John*** proclaims the message of the eternal Word of life whom he and the other apostles heard, saw, and touched.
+He announces this so that believers may share fellowship with the Father and the Son (*vv.
+1–3*).
+John declares that God is light, and in Him there is no darkness at all (*v.
+5*).
+Walking in the light results in fellowship with one another and cleansing through the blood of Jesus.
+Confession of sin brings forgiveness and cleansing, while denying sin is self-deception (*vv.
+6–10*).
+***Christ is presented as*** the eternal Word of life made manifest, and the one whose blood cleanses believers from all sin (*vv.
+1–2, 7*).
+***Believers should*** walk in the light, confess their sins, and pursue true fellowship with God and one another (*vv.
+5–7, 9*).

 **Christ is Our Advocate** *(2:1-14)*